-Prior to the 80s’ when the Environmental Protection Agency (EPA) banned almost all production and imports of asbestos in the United States, many job sites in Indiana used the harmful mineral all across the state.
+Until laws changed in the 1980s, many job sites in Indiana used asbestos and put workers at risk of exposure.
 The automobile, chemical, steel, petroleum, and coal industries are among the few businesses that used asbestos in Indiana.

 If you or someone you love suffers from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in Indiana, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 We offer assistance to asbestos victims in all cities and towns in Indiana, including